Effective small group instruction is a key tool to use in any classroom. It is essential in the ELA classroom to help all students achieve success.

 Q5: Share any tips, ideas or resources you have for small group instruction.

-- My favorite small group ideas are manipulatives or games – anything to make it fun to be with me! 🙂
+- My favourite small group ideas are manipulatives or games – anything to make it fun to be with me! 🙂

 - For high schoolers, be very clear with what you expect them to do and hold them accountable so it isn’t just chatty time